hypo69/hypo/docs/gemini/out/en/how_to/src/suppliers/chat_gpt/converstions_parser.rst

 6. **Yield conversation elements:** The function iterates through the found conversation elements and yields each one.
 This allows for processing each conversation element individually without loading the entire file into memory at once.

-7. **Example usage (demonstration):** The code provides an example of how to use the function to process a specific HTML file (`chat.html`) located within a data directory.
+7. **Example usage (demonStartion):** The code provides an example of how to use the function to process a specific HTML file (`chat.html`) located within a data directory.

 Usage example